 Please take some time to go through the multimedia appendix (pdf) as well!
 It provides a rich overview of the many different participatory design activities we used during the entire process.
 Also available here.

-Many intervention development projects fail to bridge the gap from basic research to clinical practice.
-Instead of theory-based approaches to intervention development, co-design prioritizes the end-users perspective as well as continuous collaboration between stakeholders, designers and researchers throughout the project.
-This alternative approach to the development of interventions is expected to promote the adaptation to existing treatment activities and to be responsive to the requirements of end-users.
+Background: Many intervention development projects fail to bridge the gap from basic research to clinical practice.
+Instead of theory-based approaches to intervention development, co-design prioritizes the end users’ perspective as well as continuous collaboration between stakeholders, designers, and researchers throughout the project.
+This alternative approach to the development of interventions is expected to promote the adaptation to existing treatment activities and to be responsive to the requirements of end users.

-The first objective is to provide an overview of all activities that were employed during the course of a research project to develop a relapse prevention intervention for interdisciplinary pain treatment programs.
-The second objective is to examine how co-design may contribute to stakeholder involvement, generation of relevant insights and ideas, and incorporation of stakeholder input into the intervention design.
+Objective: The first objective was to provide an overview of all activities that were employed during the course of a research project to develop a relapse prevention intervention for interdisciplinary pain treatment programs.
+The second objective was to examine how co-design may contribute to stakeholder involvement, generation of relevant insights and ideas, and incorporation of stakeholder input into the intervention design.

-By critically reviewing the value and function of a co-design project with respect to idea generation, stakeholder involvement and incorporation of stakeholder input into the intervention design, we demonstrated how co-design shaped the transition from ideas, via concepts to a prototype for a relapse prevention intervention.
+Results: By critically reviewing the value and function of a co-design project with respect to idea generation, stakeholder involvement, and incorporation of stakeholder input into the intervention design, we demonstrated how co-design shaped the transition from ideas, via concepts, to a prototype for a relapse prevention intervention.